cirosantilli/linux-cheat/ctags/index.md

 Objects are things like C symbols: variable names, function names, structure names, macros.

-Therefore the output os this program is useful if you want to find where something is defined in a large source code.
+Therefore the output os this program is useful if you want to find where something is defined in a large source code, such as the Linux kernel for example.

+The output is both human and computer readable, therefore to use it you can either:

+- look at the file yourself and search.

+    Useful when there are many possible definition places, and you might be able to guess the correct one by looking at the extra fields of the file.

-The output is computer readable, and editors such as VIM have functionalinties such as: move cursor on top of the symbol, click something (`<C-]>`), and magically jump to the definition ( there could however be many symbols with the same name...).
+- use an editor such as VIM which has built-in functionalinties that allows you to move cursor on top of the symbol, click something (`<C-]>`), and magically jump to the definition

+    There could however be many candidate objects with the same nameso you might have to loop a large list of tags.

+    If that is the case, it might be easier to read the `tags` file directly.

 #basic usage